Home / Blog / Virginia HOA Laws

 EV Charging Station Protection — §55.1-1823.1

 Under §55.1-1823.1, Virginia HOAs cannot prohibit a homeowner from installing an electric vehicle charging station in their designated parking space.
 The HOA may impose reasonable conditions on installation method, placement, and insurance requirements — but they cannot ban EV chargers outright.
-This is one of the newer protections added to the POAA and one many HOA boards are not yet aware of.
+Under §55.1-1828, if the HOA wrongly denies your EV charger and you win an enforcement action, the HOA may owe your attorney fees.

 Free Complaint with the CIC Ombudsman — DPOR